NASA-JSC-Robotics/iMETRO/README.md

 ### Linear rail-mounted single manipulator

 - Universal Robots UR10e
-- Robotiq hand-E Gripper w/ Custom Fingers
+- Robotiq hand-E Gripper with Custom Fingers
 - Vention horizontally mounted 2.0m linear rail
 - Ewellix Telescoping Lift Kit with 700mm Stroke
 - Intel® RealSense™ Wrist-Mounted Depth Camera

+The primary description and deployment package are available in [chonkur_l_raile](https://github.com/NASA-JSC-Robotics/chonkur_l_raile).

+We also include the base containerized workflow for deploying the controllers on hardware, a kinematic simulation, and a dynamic simulation in [clr_ws](https://github.com/NASA-JSC-Robotics/clr_ws).

+Lastly, sample applications and demonstrations are included in the [clr_demo_ws](https://github.com/NASA-JSC-Robotics/clr_demo_ws).

 ### Mobile Base Dual Manipulator (in development)